 Bake the chocolate cake in 8-inch round cake pans.
 When done baking, allow cakes to cool to room temperature.

 Prepare white buttercream.
 I used approximately 2 cups for this cake, so you can safely halve this recipe.

 Pipe out chocolate buttercream around the edge of the cake.
 Fill in the center of the cake with white buttercream.
 Cover in maraschino cherries.
-Place next layer of cake on top.
+Place the next layer of cake on top.
 Brush with cherry juice.
 Cover cake with chocolate buttercream.

-Place remaining white buttercream in a pastry bag fitted with a #808 tip.
+Place the remaining white buttercream in a pastry bag fitted with a #808 tip.
 Pipe out dollops around the edge of the cake.

-Set a red wine chocolate covered cherry on each dollop.
+Set a red wine chocolate-covered cherry on each dollop.

 Prepare cherry juice glaze.
 Add 1 cup of powdered sugar and 1 teaspoon of cherry juice.
 (You can use up to 3 teaspoons depending on how runny you want to glaze.)
 Stir until smooth.
 Place in pastry bag and cut off a very small portion of the tip.
 Pipe lines over the chocolate covered cherries.

 Let me tell you the most wonderful part of this cake.
 There is only a small portion of wine used in the actual recipe, which means the rest is for drinking! 😂 I only cook with wines that are good enough for drinking, and this happens to be one of my favorite labels.